roman-milk/roman-milk.github.io/daddys-precious-present-to-dani.md

+===

- ****** Daddy's Precious Present to Dani ****** byNonStopFunGuy© She was lost.
+She was lost.
 The throbbing in her pussy, so sore from the orgasms, was eased only by the presence of his thick erection.
 She had her sore legs pulled as high as she could, her back arched up, and her pelvis felt the pounding of his sturdy frame with each thrust.
 The aching in her pussy made her body squirm as he filled her hole with his thick manly penis.
 His daughter clutched his torso, almost riding him from underneath, as he began making powerful love to her little body.
 Her words were almost automated, she was so eroticized.
 "Daddy fuck my cunt with your hard cock . . . fuuuuck me Daddeeee fuuuuck me . . . oh god Daddy I want your cock so badly . . ."

  "Ohgod angel, ohgod," Daddy started muttering, pumping his penis into her tight pussy.
 Even after all the sex her vagina was tiny, the walls wet but stretched, and he felt her body almost ripping his thick cock off of him as he pushed it farther into her hole.
 His eyes were half-closed, half staring down at her little frame and perky little titties.
 Her long brown hair was now a sweaty, dirty, disheveled mess.